Commencement Ceremony FAQs

 How do I check-in?
 Back to Top

-Please report to the West Ballroom Lobby, where you will see check-in tables with signs showing which letters of the alphabet each table covers.
-Go to the appropriate table (according to your last name) and receive a card.
-The card will list your name as it appears on your diploma, Latin Honors (if applicable), and your number to be used when lining up for the processional.
+All graduating students should have received a card at the Commencement Extravaganza on Saturday, April 9th.
+The card will list your name as it appears on your diploma and Latin Honors (if applicable).
 DO NOT LOSE THIS CARD.
 You will hold onto this card during the processional--and at your seat--and will hand it to the reader before your name is announced.
 Please do not add or erase any notations on the card.
-If your card is incorrect, please notify a staff member who will direct you to the Registrar to make any necessary changes.

 How do I line up?
 Back to Top

-Can I leave the check-in/line-up area?
+Can I leave the line-up area?
 Back to Top

-Not after you go in.
-There are bathrooms inside the check-in/line-up area, and there will be bobby pins and safety pins available.
+We’d prefer that you didn’t leave the lower level of the Arena.
+There are bathrooms inside the line-up area, and there will be bobby pins and safety pins available.
+The University’s Bookstore will also be in this space should you need any last-minute regalia.
 No family members or guests are allowed in these areas.

-Can I leave my stuff in the check-in/line-up areas?
+Can I leave my stuff in the line-up area?
 Back to Top

-What do I do with my card?
+What do I do with my name card?
 Back to Top

 Guard your card!
 You will need it during the ceremony.
 Do not add or delete anything on the card.
 If you feel there is an error, please check with the Registrar as only they are permitted to make any adjustments.

-During the ceremony, the student marshal and ushers will direct one row of graduates at a time to approach the stage.
+During the ceremony, the Student Marshal and ushers will direct one row of graduates at a time to approach the stage.
 This is when you will present your card to the reader.
 After you have handed your card to the reader, immediately proceed to the center of the stage where you will meet the President.
-Do not wait for your name to be called as it will be called once you reach center stage.
+Do not wait for your name to be called as this will slow the line.
+Rest assured that giving the timing and flow, your name will be called once you reach center stage—so keep walking!

 What's the proper way to wear my cap and gown?
 Back to Top